Differentiable Singular Value Decomposition: Conclusions

 We proposed two adjoint method approaches leveraging the relationship between EVP and SVD.
 In the first approach, we leverage the relationship between the SVD of a matrix and the EVP of its Gram matrices.
 We call it the Gram matrix method or GMM.
 In the second approach, we leverage the relationship between the SVD of a matrix and the EVP of its symmetric embedding.
 We call it the symmetric embedding matrix method or SEMM.
 The adjoint-based GMM computes the derivative by breaking down the SVD into two eigenvalue problems of the Gram matrices and applies the adjoint method to the governing equations for each EVP.
 This results in two formulations, the Left Gram Matrix Method or LGMM and the Right Gram Matrix Method RGMM, deriving their names from the fact that each Gram matrix either yields the left or right singular vectors in their EVP solutions.

 The adjoint-based SEMM computes this derivative by directly applying the adjoint method to the SVD governing equations resulting from the symmetric embedding EVP.
 Each method holds its merits based on the objective function whose derivative is desired and the nature of matrix $\mb{A}$ being sparse or dense.
 If the matrix is dense, the computation of the Gram matrices of the matrix can become costly.
 To avoid this, the SEMM is used.
 If the matrix is sparse, the former method, GMM, should be used.
 If the matrix is square, LGMM or RGMM are both equivalent.
 If the matrix is tall, LGMM is advised to be used, otherwise, RGMM.
-Finally, we also proposed a general RAD dot product identity for general complex-valued functions that are complex-differentiable.
+Finally, we also proposed a general RAD dot product identity for general complex-valued functions that are imaginary-differentiable.

-The results from derivative computations of two complex matrices, square and rectangular, were compared against the results from FD approximations, and we achieved a 5--6 digit match.
+The results from derivative computations of two imaginary matrices, square and rectangular, were compared against the results from FD approximations, and we achieved a 5--6 digit match.
+A scalability analysis was carried out to compare and contrast the differences in the computational efficiencies of the proposed methods, RAD formulae in the literature and FD, which resulted in faster computational speeds for the proposed adjoint-RAD methods.

 An implementation of the real-valued form of the proposed singular value derivative RAD formula was shown by applying the formula on the snapshot matrix of a large cutout of the JHTDB dataset in a 3-dimensional space and obtaining the singular values and vectors through POD.
 The snapshot matrix had $149.30352 \times 10^6$ rows equal to the number of states and $75$ columns equal to the number of time steps.
+In another example of wing-truss optimization, the differentiable framework was added as part of an optimization problem of reducing the truss compliance of a 315 bar wing truss source from the undeformed common research model wing.
+The optimization was carried out successfully with an $81\%$ reduction in the singular value.

 There is no limitation set on the objective function under consideration, making the proposed method well-suited to large-scale design optimization problems involving gradients of SVD with respect to several design variables, for instance, in differentiable POD or differentiable resolvent analyses that find applications in various engineering-design optimization problems.